• Skip to primary navigation

 Holding a whisk over the bowl of chocolate ganache while checking the consistency.

-Pour over the jam in the tart cases then refrigerate for 2-3 hours until set.
+Pour the finished ganache over the jam in the tart cases, then refrigerate for 2-3 hours until set.

 Pouring chocolate ganache in to a mini tart case filled with strawberry jam.

-Once the ganache has been set, we’ll go ahead and remove the tarts from the cases.
+Once the ganache has set, remove the tarts from the cases.

 Holding the chocolate tart after chilling in the fridge.

 As they are cold, the two parts of the pan will easily come away from the pastry.
-Hold the tart by the sidie and push the underneath to remove the side piece.
+Hold the tart by the side and push the underneath to remove the side piece.

 Holding the mini chocolate tart while removing the side of the tart pan.